AlexGM117/CleanArchitectureApp/README.md

   * Sets up DI, navigation, and theme

 **feature-***
-  * Each feature (e.g., login, profile) is in its own module
+  * Each feature (e.g., list, details) is in its own module
   * Depends on presentation, domain, and optionally data

 **presentation**